Youth Soccer to Advanced Soccer Drills and Tips Resource at CoachingAmericanSoccer.com

 For the Instructional Soccer Program, it is sufficient to introduce the concept of two types of positions:

-When playing the Forward position, players need to be taught to use “speed dribbling” and the “personal pass.”
+When playing the Striker position, players need to be taught to use “speed dribbling” and the “personal pass.”

-Fullbacks are the main line of the defense, expected to stop the opposing players from trying to score goals.
+Defenders are expected to stop the opposing players from trying to score goals.
 They must have a special awareness of where the defending goal is as they play.

-When playing the Fullback position, players need to be taught the concept of being “goal- side,” on the imaginary line between the goal and the opponent.
+When playing the Defender position, players need to be taught the concept of being “goal-side,” getting on the imaginary line between the goal and the opponent.

-In practice matches, players must be rotated among the positions.
-No one should be type- cast or permitted to play only one position.
+In practice matches, players must be rotated between the positions.
+No one should be type-cast or permitted to play only one position.

 Demonstration